About 28 people a day are killed in the United States in vehicle crashes

-One of the best things you could do is hire an
+Hire an attorney.
+One of the best things you could do is hire an experienced car accident

-experienced Alexandria personal injury attorney to represent you.
-Our skilled attorneys at The Barrera Law Firm have 30
+The skilled Virginia car accident attorneys at The Barrera Law Firm have

 cases.
-Our attorneys are easily accessible and can speak with you directly
+Our Alexandria injury attorneys are easily accessible and can speak

-about the status of your case.
-We can also assist you with Virginia’s
+with you directly about the status of your case.
+We can also assist you

 with Virginia’s car accident negligence laws, which can make it